Thirlan/ThirlanStellarisMPBalance/patch_notes.md

    * Adoption: max rivalries +0 from +1
    * Outpace: +10% damage to rivals from +15%
  * Virtuality:
-   * Data-Driven Logic Loops: -10% to empire size from pops from -15% and +115% empire size from planets from +100%
+  * Data-Driven Logic Loops: -10% to empire size from pops from -15%, +125% empire size from planets from +100% and +25% empire size from districts
-   * Clustered Capacity: +150% resources from jobs from +175%
+  * Clustered Capacity: +125% resources from jobs from +175%

 ### Boosts
  * Aptitude: